myreceiptt/hi-we-are/prof.-notas-contact.md

 [**Prof. NOTA**](https://nota.endhonesa.com/)\
 \==== 47 =======

 P.S.
-Everything in this document may be distributed without [**Prof. NOTA**](https://nota.endhonesa.com/)'s permission but on the condition that the source is always acknowledged.prof.-notas-contact.md
+Read this document freely for information and guidance.
+Do not redistribute or restate—no quotes, summaries, paraphrases, or derivatives—without prior written permission from [**Prof. NOTA**](https://nota.endhonesa.com/).
+Sharing the link is allowed.
+So, share the link, not the text.
+Do not discuss or re-tell the contents in any form—written, spoken, or recorded—without prior written permission.

+***